FlameF0X/COL-project/README.md

 ## Important Note
 Google Colab will automatically shut down your code after approximately 1.5 hours of inactivity.
 To avoid this, consider using Jupyter Notebook on a computer that runs continuously if you need long-term availability.

+# How to use the bot in Discord:
+Type !chat YOUR_QUESTION